-Guarantor mortgages are primarily to assist first time buyers get on the property ladder and it will enhance the borrowing power of the applicant.
+The purpose of a guarantor mortgage is mainly to help first time buyers get on the property ladder by enhancing the borrowing power of the applicant.

-The guarantor will give a fall back to a lender in case the applicant defaults on their repayments.
-Basically, they sign up to be liable if the applicant stops paying back what they owed, therefore, the lender has the right to pursue the guarantor for any missed payments.
-Their guarantee basically means that you are less of a risk because they have a way of getting their money back if you don’t stick to your agreement with them.
+With a guarantor mortgage, the guarantor signs up to be liable if the applicant stops paying back what was owed to the lender.
+Therefore, the lender has the right to pursue the guarantor for any missed payments.
+A guarantor mortgage basically means that you are less of a risk, because the lender has a way of getting their money back if you default on your repayments or don’t stick to your agreement with them.

-There are currently very few lenders that offer Guarantor mortgages, the ones that do, typically require you to have a 15% deposit.
+Not all lenders offer guarantor mortgages and those that do tend to enforce a more restrictive lending policy than would normally apply to non-guarantor loans.
 Students are a common type of applicant along with first time buyers and young professionals that are currently on a low income.

 The lenders that do market this type of product will adopt the following criteria:

-- The guarantor must be a blood relation eg., parents, brother or sister
+- The guarantor must be a blood relation (for example, their parents, brother or sister)

 - Any other mortgages or loans that the guarantor has will be taken into account under the affordability assessment.